-The Board monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.
+The Board monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the intangible right-to-use lease assets and lease liability if certain changes occur that are expected to significantly affect the amount of the lease liability.

-Lease assets are reported with other capital assets and lease liabilities are reported with long-term debt on the Statement of Net Position.
+Intangible right-to-use lease assets are reported with other capital assets and lease liabilities are reported with long-term debt on the Statement of Net Position.

 Deferred outflows/inflows of resources: In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-For more detailed information on these items, reference the pension plan and other post employment benefit plan notes.
+For more detailed information on these items, reference the pension plan and other postemployment benefit plan notes.

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-For more detailed information on these items, reference the pension plan and other post employment benefits notes.
+For more detailed information on these items, reference the pension plan and other postemployment benefits notes.